-Virgil Exner was a man of many dreams indeed, some better than others.
-His last one at Chrysler reminds me of some of the dreams I have at night, and I mean that sincerely.
-The most amazing “vehicles” appear to me in the depths of the night; if only I could find a way to record them!
-And Exner’s Turboflyte of 1961 perhaps comes closest to one of my “dream cars”.
+(first posted 7/31/2013) Virgil Exner was a man of many dreams indeed, some better than others.
+His last one at Chrysler reminds me of some of the dreams I have at night, and I mean that literally.
+The most amazing “vehicles” appear to me in the depths of the night; if only I could have found a way to record them, I might have become a famous designer too.
+Exner’s Turboflyte of 1961 perhaps comes closest to one of my “dream cars”.
 Vivid dreamers!

-and I see way too much 1060 Valiant in the shape of the rear.
+And I see way too much 1960 Valiant in the shape of the rear.
 No toilet seat, though.
 It’s the batting average that counts, and Exner certainly left us with plenty of dreams I’d be glad to have had.